-Want to add some vocals while you rock the box?
+Want to add some vocals while you rock a cigar box guitar?
 Then let's build a beer can mic!

 I've built several of these, and they have a great, old-time sound that's even better with a little gain.